julie-scherer/dimensional-data-modeling/README.md

 # Week 1 Dimensional Data Modeling
-This is the repo that has all the queries and data for my Serious SQL video game training series!

-The portfolio project for these trainings is located at https://www.halogods.com
+This week is the code we'll be using for dimensional data modeling.
+It contains data for every NBA game and player for the last 15ish years!

 ## Base Data Model (getting started)